Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 Stanley Park in Vancouver

 The park is located on a peninsula that extends into Burrard Inlet.
 A path travels along the seawall that surrounds the park.
-Walkers, runners, cyclists, and inline skaters enjoy travelling on this very popular path.
+Walkers, runners, cyclists, inline skaters, and wheelchair users enjoy travelling on this very popular path.
 Trails allow people to explore the forest.

 The Rose Garden

 The Stanley Park rose garden was established in 1920 by the Kiwanis Club, a service organization.
 It contains over 3,500 rose bushes, which are arranged in flower beds and also climb over an arbor.
 Other cultivated plants and flowers surround the garden.

 The rose garden is divided into two sections, which are located on either side of a road.
 One of the joys of entering the garden is the glorious splash of colour that appears.
 The other is the beautiful fragrance that is carried on the breeze.

 The flower beds are surrounded by a lawn.
 Visitors are allowed to walk on the grass, so they can get a close-up view of the roses and other flowers.
 The roses bloom in summer, but there are also colourful flowers in the garden in the spring and fall.
 The area is a popular place for summer wedding photographs.
 In fact, almost every time that I visit the garden in summer, I see a bride in her beautiful white gown.

 In winter there isn't as much colour in the garden, but the lovely evergreen shrubs and trees make it a pleasant place to visit.
 Winter has its own attractions in Stanley Park, including the presence of a wide variety of water birds.